 The Obama Administration announced in late April 2015 that six rural counties in the southern tip of South Carolina won a new federal Promise Zone designation in a program to give challenged places a better chance at getting federal grants and other help.

-Included in the Promise Zone are all of Allendale, Bamberg and Hampton counties and a significant part of Barnwell, Colleton and Jasper counties, as highlighted by the map at right.
+Included in the Promise Zone are all of Allendale, Bamberg and Hampton counties and a significant part of Barnwell, Colleton and Jasper counties.
 In general, the Promise Zone is geographically located west of Interstate 95.
-Nevertheless, people who live in each of the six Promise Zone counties are expected to benefit from the opportunities generated by activity inside the zone.

-The designation, which lasts for 10 years, brings two key tools to 90,000 people who live in the Promise Zone: a handful of trained federal workers to help counties, government agencies and other community partners apply for existing federal grants.
-Applications that come from groups working in or for the Promise Zone area also will get extra points for applications submitted in programs to improve education, grow jobs, boost safety and add affordable housing.
+The designation, which lasts for 10 years, brings two key tools to 90,000 people who live in the Promise Zone: 1) assistance from federal workers to help counties, government agencies and other community partners apply for existing federal grants and 2) applications that come from groups working in or for the Promise Zone area will get extra points for grant applications submitted to certain federal agencies.
+Experts say having the Promise Zone designation should pay big dividends to the six counties because they often don’t have the human capital needed to be successful in tapping into federal grant dollars.

 “The Promise Zone designation for our region creates exciting opportunities for our people,” said Danny Black, president and CEO of the SouthernCarolina Alliance.
 “As the lead regional organization in this effort, we look forward to working with our partners at the municipal, county, regional, state and federal levels, in both the public and private sectors, to identify, pursue and implement programs that will bring real economic development, community development and workforce training opportunities to our communities.”